MyIndianHub/.github/profile/README.md

 3. Push to your branch: `git push origin feature/my-feature`.
 4. Open a pull request against the `main` branch of the original repository.

-For more details, check our [Contribution Guidelines](CONTRIBUTING.md).
+For more details, check our [Contribution Guidelines]([CONTRIBUTING.md](https://github.com/MyIndianHub/.github/blob/main/CONTRIBUTING.md)).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/MyIndianHub/.github/blob/main/LICENSE) file for details.

 ---